Alsace Wine Classification: AOC, Grand Cru, and Crémant Explained

 The History and Origin of the Alsace Wine Classifications

-On April 20, 1972, four thousand winemakers brought Colmar to a standstill, protesting against bulk wine and advocating for the bottling of all Alsace appellation wines.
-France had approved the Alsace AOC appellation a decade earlier, in 1962, but there had been no rules on bottling.
+On April 20, 1972, 4,000 winemakers brought Colmar to a standstill, protesting against bulk wine and advocating bottling all Alsace appellation wines.
+France had approved the Alsace AOC appellation a decade earlier, in 1962, but there were no rules for bottling.

 The protest led to a new French law of July 5, 1972, which made it compulsory to bottle wines (other than wine transported between Alsace wineries) with the registered designation of origin ‘Vin d’ Alsace’ or ‘Alsace’ in the départements of Bas-Rhin and Haut-Rhin.
 Determined to preserve the quality of Alsace wines—especially their aromatic character, which bulk transport over long distances had compromised—vignerons drove the regulatory change.